jekwok/OfficeDocs-SharePoint/SharePoint/SharePointOnline/organization-assets-library.md

 - **Office templates**.
 When a user selects to create a new Word document, Excel workbook, or PowerPoint presentation (from PowerPoint for the web or the Word, Excel, or PowerPoint desktop app), the user can select the tab for your organization to see the templates.
 (In PowerPoint for the web, the templates aren't available from the New menu.
 Users who want to create a file from a template need to go to the PowerPoint start page and select Office Template Library).

     ![Selecting a template in PowerPoint](media/office-template-library.png)

+- **Organization fonts**.
+When a user is editing a PowerPoint presentation, the user can select and use their TTF or OTF tyle custom organization font from the font dropdown.

     > [!NOTE]
     > - For the organization assets library to appear to a user in PowerPoint on the web, the user must be assigned a license to Office 365 E3 or E5.
 Users who use the Word, Excel, or PowerPoint desktop app also need Microsoft 365 Apps Version 2002 or later.
     > - Allow up to 24 hours for the organization assets library to appear to a user in the desktop apps.
     > - The files uploaded to the library must be in the template format .xltx. ([learn how to save an Excel workbook as a template](https://support.microsoft.com/office/save-a-workbook-as-a-template-58c6625a-2c0b-4446-9689-ad8baec39e1e)), .dotx. ([learn how to save a Word document in this format](https://support.microsoft.com/topic/create-a-template-86a1d089-5ae2-4d53-9042-1191bce57deb)), or .potx. ([learn how to save a PowerPoint file in this format](https://support.microsoft.com/office/ee4429ad-2a74-4100-82f7-50f8169c8aca)).
+    > - Cloud-based custom organization font support is currently only available for PowerPoint for the web.
+Support on other PowerPoint endpoints is coming soon.
+To use custom fonts on the PowerPoint Desktop applications, ([download and install custom fonts on your local machine](https://support.microsoft.com/en-us/topic/download-and-install-custom-fonts-to-use-with-office-0ee09e74-edc1-480c-81c2-5cf9537c70ce)).

 ## Use Microsoft PowerShell to specify a library as an organization assets library